Restraining Order Lawyers

 There can be collateral consequences to being subject to a restraining order in NH.
 Once such consequence can be that the person will be unable to possess any firearms.

 Once a person is served with a temporary restraining order in NH he will have the right to demand a hearing to contest the grounds.
 At this hearing both sides have the right to be represented by counsel and present evidence in support of their case.

-Cohen & Winters have represented people who wish to obtain restraining orders against another and have defended people against having such orders issued against them.
+The New Hampshire family lawyers at Cohen & Winters have represented people who wish to obtain restraining orders against another and have defended people against having such orders issued against them.
 They have also represented people accused of violating a restraining order.
 They have the experience and knowledge to handle all the issues that are related to these types of cases and to win!